slaclab/usdf-embargo-deploy/README.md

 Creating a topic uses parameters specified in the [Ceph Bucket Notifications documentation](https://docs.ceph.com/en/latest/radosgw/notifications/#create-a-topic).
 For a Kakfa or webhook topic, make sure to specify ``push-endpoint`` as a URI.
 The auto-ingest system expects ``persistent=true`` in order to allow Ceph to return status as soon as an object is created, without waiting for the notification.
+Please note that ``persistent=false`` is currently set for the auto-ingest system due to an issue with Ceph S3 notifications failing when ``persistent=true`` is set.
+Once the correct setting for ``persistent`` is determined this section of the documentation and the deployment scripts will be updated.
 The auto-ingest system also expects webhooks to have an ``OpaqueData`` item which matches the ``notification`` secret in ``vault.slac.stanford.edu``.
 Sample command:
 ```